 Now, the magic happens.
-After using the wall tool to draw walls and define the space, you’ll use our exclusive story stick layout tool to indicate where the type of each cabinet and where they begin and end, and CabWriter will automatically draw it part by part, exactly as you will build it, including the joinery.
-A wide variety of cabinet types are supported including standard upper or base cabinets with or without drawers, drawer banks, sink bases, angled or blind corner cabinets, refrigerator cabinets, and more.
+After using the wall tool to draw walls and define the space, you’ll use our exclusive Story Stick layout tool to indicate the type of each cabinet and where they begin and end, and CabWriter will automatically draw it part by part, exactly as you will build it, including the joinery.
+A wide variety of cabinet types are supported including standard upper or base cabinets with or without drawers, drawer banks, sink bases, angled or blind corner cabinets, refrigerator cabinets, divided cabinets, and more.
 You can quickly and easily edit an existing cabinet to change its dimensions, type, or features.
+For added flexibility, different cabinets in the same design can have different construction methods.
 All of this adds up to a significant time savings for you.

 SketchUp is an extremely powerful, easy to use 3D modeling program that provides a solid, and well supported base for the CabWriter environment.
 For those who have never heard of SketchUp, it is a 3-dimensional modeling, and documentation tool used widely in the architectural engineering, construction, product design and marketing industries.
 SketchUp also has an extensive 3D Warehouse where you can download previously-drawn objects, such as appliances or accessories, to make your kitchen look even more realistic.